31 of the Highest-Paying Science Jobs You Can Get

 Chemical technicians support the work of chemists and chemical engineers in scientific research and product development.
 Typical tasks include setting up lab equipment, preparing solutions, conducting experiments, and interpreting results.
 It's important to follow all safety protocols when processing chemicals.
 Two years of post-secondary training can prepare you for this career.

 Identifying and preventing environmental contamination is the main goal of environmental science and protection technicians.
 In this role, you could inspect public places for environmental hazards, collect and test air and water samples, conduct impact studies of new development projects, or help develop plans to clean up contaminated sites.
 An associate degree is typically required.

 The Highest-Paying Science Degrees

 As you can see, high-paying jobs with science degrees are available in a variety of areas.
 But which science-related degrees can lead to the highest earning potential?
-In a 2015 report, the Center on Education and the Workforce at Georgetown University analyzed the median salaries of full-time workers between the ages of 25 and 59 who graduated from different college programs.
-Based on the results, here are 10 of the highest-paying science majors at the bachelor's level:4
+The Center on Education and the Workforce at Georgetown University analyzed the median salaries of full-time workers between the ages of 25 and 59 who graduated from different college programs.
+Based on the results, here are 10 of the highest-paying science majors at the bachelor's level:

 As you might expect, median earnings were generally higher for those with graduate degrees: